harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 Yes, if the Kubernetes connector is configured correctly.
 For more information, go to [Use delegate selectors with Kubernetes cluster build infrastructure](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure#use-delegate-selectors-with-kubernetes-cluster-build-infrastructure).

-### How can we configure the kaniko flag ```--skip-unused-stages``` in the built-in build and push step?
+### How can I configure the kaniko flag ```--skip-unused-stages``` in the built-in Build and Push step?

 You can set the kaniko flags as an environment variable in the build and push step.
-More details about the same can be referred in the [doc](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push/build-and-push-to-docker-registry/#environment-variables-plugin-runtime-flags)
+For more information, go to [Environment Variables (plugin runtime flags)](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push/build-and-push-to-docker-registry/#environment-variables-plugin-runtime-flags)

-### Does the built in build and push step now support all the kainko flags?
+### Does the built in Build and Push step now support all the kainko flags?

 Yes, all the kaniko flags are supported and they can be added as the environment variables to the build and push step

-### Can we add additional docker options with the container being started via background step in k8s build, such as the option to mount a volume or attach the container to a specific docker network?
+### Can I add additional docker options with the container being started via background step in k8s build, such as the option to mount a volume or attach the container to a specific docker network?

 Adding additional Docker options when starting the container via a background step is not supported